fmitra/authenticator/README.md

 **OTP Message delivery**: OTP codes may be delivered through email or SMS.
 SMS uses the [Twilio API](./internal/twilio/twilio.go) however any other API wrapper that is set up to adhere to the same interface may be swapped in.
-As this is an MVP project, email delivery uses Go's standard library.
+Email delivery may be completed through [Sendgrid](./internal/sendgrid/sendgrid.go) or Go's standard `net/smtp` library.
 Because OTP codes are short lived, and users may request new codes on delivery failure, they are only stored in an [in-memory queue](./internal/msgrepo/service.go) during sending as it is acceptable for messages to be lost (e.g. application is restarted) with no attempts made to re-send it.
 We validate